 In recent years, more and more research studies are looking into the connection of vitamin D and fertility.
 Vitamin D, or the sunshine vitamin, is only found in a few foods like fatty fish, and it is found in fortified dairy products.
 Most of us get our vitamin D intake from sunlight exposure.

 Vitamin D helps our cardiovascular health, bone health & growth, cancer prevention, and so much more.
-In terms of Vitamin D and reproductive health, the vitamin acts a receptor on ovaries and the uterus.
+In terms of Vitamin D and reproductive health, the vitamin acts as a receptor on ovaries and the uterus.
 This is important to note for reproduction.
 Vitamin D (Calcitriol) can actually affect genes in cells by turning them on and off.
 Vitamin D in the uterus affects the genes in cells that make estrogen.
 This is critical for the embryo implantation process in the uterus.

 Several research studies at different fertility clinics in the U.S showed increased pregnancy rates and successful implantation rates in women with higher levels of Vitamin D. Women who are deficient had significantly lower pregnancy rates.